Working from home is not everybody’s cup of tea, so if you find yourself missing going into the office, the good news is that you are not alone.

 4) Flexibility-lovers (including those with good reason)

-If hate commuting, working in tracksuits, being bare foot at all times, going for a run during lunch break, getting your laundry done whenever you want were on your wishing list – then working from home is definitely what makes you happy.
+If you hate commuting, love working in tracksuits and don't mind being bare foot at all times, working from home will work for you.
+You can go for a run during your break, get laundry done whenever you fancy and cook whatever you want for lunch.
 Flexibility isn’t just for enjoyment, though: working from home often improves employees’ abilities to look after children, volunteer for charity and generally spend their non-commuting time on other worthy causes.

 In every crisis lies an opportunity.
 Whether this is the end of the office or not, only time will tell.
 In the meantime, what we learnt is that working from home can be this pandemic’s silver lining.
-We learnt that not every professional thrives under the same conditions and what we thought as unthinkable two years ago, now it can be done.
+We learnt that not every professional thrives under the same conditions and what we thought as unthinkable two years ago, can and does work now.

 Register here to get our latest articles, news and job roles